Frugal Hobby Tips

 If you buy a good camera, and print your pictures out on high glossy paper, they

 will be good, quality pictures.
-Or you can email the picture you like to a store
+Or you can email the pictures to Costco or

 Quilting is a great hobby.
 It doesn't have to be expensive.
 You need very few